 Access protection markings cannot be enforced by Police Scotland.
 Police Scotland can, however, take action against vehicles obstructing your access without the need for the marking.

-Anyone wishing to request an access protection marking should complete and return the application.
+Anyone wishing to request an access protection marking should complete and return the Access Protection Markings Application Form.